andresmunozit/node-js-application-development-lfw211/12_WORKING_WITH_STREAMS/working-with-streams.md

 ```

-We're going to create a new version of the client, whhere we will replace the `data` event listener
+We're going to create a new version of the client, where we will replace the `data` event listener
 with a pipe:
 ```js
 // 12_WORKING_WITH_STREAMS/examples/streams-15.js